invisibleXML/ixml/misc/pragmas.md

 implementations to provide useful behavior, without getting in the way of other implementations for which the information is irrelevant.
-The additional information contained in pragmas may be used to control options in a processor (like optimization levels in a C compiler) or to extend the specification.
+The additional information contained in pragmas may be used to control options in a processor or to extend the specification (in roughly the same way as pragmas and structured comments in C or Pascal programs may be used to control optimization levels in some compilers).

 The proposal described here is inspired in part by the `xsl:fallback` and `use-when` mechanisms of XSLT and the *extension expression*